At Sir Thomas Rich’s, we are committed to ensuring that our provision is as good as it can possibly be.

 - Continue to improve preparation for Oxbridge candidates

-- Endeavour to improve the percentage of A* grades at GCE Advanced Level
+- Endeavour to improve the percentage of A*/A grades at GCE Advanced Level

 Pupils’ spiritual, moral, social and cultural development – Suggested grade: Outstanding (1)